 - Refusing to hire or promote someone because of their membership in a protected class; - Denying someone a raise or employment benefit because of their membership in a protected class; - Reducing someone's job responsibilities because of their membership in a protected class; - Denying someone access to an educational program based on their membership in a protected class; or - Denying someone access to a University facility based on their membership in a protected class. - b.
-Harassment: Prohibited harassment is verbal or physical conduct or conduct using technology directed toward someone because of their membership (or perceived membership) in a protected class that has the purpose or effect of: - Substantially interfering with, limiting or depriving a member of the community from accessing or participating in the academic or employment environment, and/or substantially interfering with an individual's academic performance or work performance; or - Creating an academic or working environment that a reasonable person would consider to be intimidating, hostile, or offensive.
+Harassment: Prohibited harassment is verbal or physical conduct or conduct using technologybased on a protected class that has the purpose or effect of: - Substantially interfering with, limiting or depriving a member of the community from accessing or participating in the academic or employment environment, and/or substantially interfering with an individual's academic performance or work performance; or - Creating an academic or working environment that a reasonable person would consider tobe intimidating, hostile, or offensive.